python/typing/docs/spec/dataclasses.rst

 * The ``converter`` must be a callable that accepts a single positional argument.
 * The parameter type of this single argument provides the type of the synthesized ``__init__`` parameter associated with the field.
-* The return type of the callable must be compatible with the field's declared type.
+* The return type of the callable must be assignable to the field's declared type.

 When used with ``default`` or ``default_factory``:

-* If a ``converter`` is provided alongside ``default`` or ``default_factory``, the type of the default value should be compatible with the type of the single argument to the ``converter`` callable.
+* If a ``converter`` is provided alongside ``default`` or ``default_factory``, the type of the default value should be assignable to the type of the single argument to the ``converter`` callable.
 * Default values are unconditionally converted using the ``converter`` if provided.

 Example usage: